 It is a very powerful place to be to know why you believe what you believe.
 The 5 fold ministry gift of the Teacher plays a big role in that!

-We have a modern church structure that is somewhat incomplete in that there is often emphasis on only a portion of the 5 fold ministry, mainly the pastoral gifts.
-This makes for an interesting dynamic where people are cared for, but without the other five fold ministry gifts to also contribute, the Body of Christ struggles to grow.
+We have a modern local church structure that is somewhat incomplete in that there is often emphasis on only a portion of the 5 fold ministry, mainly the pastoral gifts.
+This makes for an interesting dynamic where people are cared for, but without the other five fold ministry gifts to also contribute, the Body of Jesus Christ struggles to grow.

 Where would the church be if we took the first century church structure to heart and applied it in a way that was relevant today?
 I present that we would have a more well-rounded, effective, church that can be a greater light to the world.